cfpai0810/pdsnd_github/README.md

 Python bikeshare project

 ### Description
-Describe what your project is about and what it does
+The project is aimed at analysing the use of bike share in the US.

 ### Files used
 Include the files used